 <!DOCTYPE html> <html> <head> <title>Multiline Content</title> </head> <body> I am on the first line and I am on the second line. </body> </html>

-Shocking?
-Try it for yourself!
-They will be on the same line.
+Don't believe me?
+Try it for yourself.
+They will render on the same line!

 Why is this?